A Network of Stakeholders

 Contacts for city government are linked through our Take Action page.

 The Pike Place Market Historic District is a separate distinction and is the strongest approach to preserving the use of the space as a music venue.
 If the Showbox becomes part of the Historic District permanently, all changes of structure and use will have to be approved by the Pike Place Market Historic Commission.
-The temporary ordinance was passed before Onni Group submitted any permits for redevelopment.
-Until the ordinance expires, all permitting must be approved by the Commission.

 Learn more about Seattle’s Historic Landmark process here.